ddmitov/perl-executing-browser/README.md

 * Starting the browser as root on Linux is not allowed - it exits with a warning message.
 * PEB does not download locally executed scripts from any remote locations and it does not use Perl, Python or PHP interpreters as helper applications for online content.
 This is not going to be implemented due to the huge security risks involved!
 * User has no dialog to select an arbitrary local script for execution by PEB - only scripts within the root folder of the browser can be executed if they are invoked from a special URI (currently ```http://perl-executing-browser-pseudodomain/```).
 Securing configuration file and root folder as owned by root/administrator and read-only for all ordinary users effectively prevents the browser from executing untrusted code.
 Executing as root ```chown --recursive root peb-root-folder```, ```chgrp --recursive root peb-root-folder``` and ```chmod --recursive 755 peb-root-folder``` on a Linux machine is enough to do the job.
 The same commands should be applied to the binary file to prevent it's unauthorized replacing or modification.
 Although locally executed scripts don't have to be made executable because they are always given as an argument to their respective interpreters, mode 755 is necessary to avoid 'cannot read directory' error for ordinary users.
 * Perl scripts, which are selected for debugging, are also executed and, in contrast with all other local scripts, there are no restrictions on which scripts could be debugged.
-This means that a potential security risk from debugged Perl scripts does exist and future versions will probably have a compile-time option to switch off Perl debugger interaction in end-user binaries.
+This means that a potential security risk from a debugged Perl script does exist and future versions will probably have a compile-time option to switch off Perl debugger interaction in end-user binaries.
 * It is not a good idea to make any folders containing locally executed scripts available to web servers or file sharing applications due to the risk of executing locally malicious or unsecure code uploaded from outside.
 Securing configuration file and root folder as mentioned above should prevent file upload and modification, but will expose local files in read-only mode, which also has to be avoided.

 ## History